-Since learning had been a big part of my life, I figured that the future would have to involve some kind of learning.
+Since learning had been a big part of my life working life, I figured the future would have to involve some kind of learning.

 Then there was College…

 And so it was for the next thirty plus years.
 There was no room for creativity, although the comments section of a student’s Report Card demanded a bit of creativity.
-I mean, how many positive ways can you say ‘Johnny is the class clown!’?
+How many positive ways can you say ‘Johnny is the class clown!’?
 Everything else was serious, factual stuff.